 Now, the last step is to create an

 CNAME DNS record for the hostname that you've associated with your backend.
 Once configured, your hostname is now attached to Fly through Wormhole, connecting through a secure tunnel to your Kubernetes cluster at the port you specified.

 Fly is a global network of intelligent edge-server proxies.
-You can inject useful Middleware, have full control over routing rules, and load balance traffic heading to your cluster with the Power of 2 Random Choices.
+You have full control over routing rules, and load balance traffic heading to your cluster with the Power of 2 Random Choices.
 In addition to Kubernetes, you can host all of your other third-party services like ReadMe.io for

 /docs/, GitHub Pages for your marketing site at